 Some believe the didjeridu is the oldest known instrument, from the Australian Aboriginal culture (ab origine in Latin means “in the beginning”).
 The didjeridu is perhaps the most basic and simple instrument to learn, requiring no musical skill or sense of rhythm, although the very act of playing the didjeridu can teach both of these techniques.
 Eventually, a technique called circular breathing can be learned, which is not necessary to play the instrument, although once learned, allows for the creation of a continuous tone—like a drone.
-One can eventually add many complex overtones and vocals.
-The breathing and sound created invoke an instant state of meditation for both player and listener.
-Playing the didjeridu clears out the channels of the body, creating vibrations that bring health and harmony into the physical, emotional, mental and spiritual bodies.
-According to the Aboriginals, when we play the didjeridu we are connecting to the ancestors and primordial energies of the Dreamtime which created the world we live in.
+This is one of the most powerful pranayama practices– training of the use of the breath.
+It can bring the player and the listener’s consciousness into the place beyond the in breath and out breath, which is our essential immortal nature.

-As part of my sound therapy practice, I use different sizes and types of didjeridus in the fields surrounding the body of the person I am working with, as well as other instruments and modalities.
-I have found that people greatly enjoy this experience– reporting that it has assisted them in relaxing and even entering altered and meditative states of awareness.
-People often report experiences of feeling a sense of merging with the environment, or a sense of “oneness” or commonality with all things.
-Some clients have reported amazing changes in their ability to heal from long-standing illness–feeling that being in this field of sound assisted them in activating inner healing abilities.
+As part of my sound therapy practice, I use different sizes and types of didjeridus in the fields surrounding the body of the person I am working with, as well as other mostly indigenous, harmonic-rich instruments and modalities.
+I have found that these simple tools can assisted individuals in deep relaxation, expansive consciousness, and entering into altered and meditative states of awareness.
+Based on intention and entrainment, music done with love and consciousness is one of the most powerful tools to help us on our path.
+Humans have known and used these principles for ages.

 Playing the didjeridu also teaches us how to breathe fully and brings Spirit into our body more completely, which in itself is a healing experience.

 Circular breathing is a process of taking air in through the nose while squeezing air out of the mouth to keep a continuous stream of air circulating.
 A good example of how to do this would be to take a mouthful of water, and squeeze a fine stream out like a fountain.
-While doing this, take a quick breath in through the nose while squeezing the cheeks to keep the stream going.
+While doing this, one takes a quick breath in through the nose while squeezing the cheeks to keep the continual stream going.

 Another example would be to put a straw in a glass of water and blow bubbles–then keep the bubbles going continuously as you take in a quick breath through the nose.